Swipe650/Pomodoro-Timer/README.md

-Count down seconds from a given minute value using the Tkinter GUI toolkit that comes with Python.
+A simple python GUI Countdown timer.
+It counts seconds from a given minute value that uses the Tkinter GUI toolkit

 Basic Tk version by vegaseat:
 https://www.daniweb.com/programming/software-development/threads/464062/countdown-clock-with-python